Recycling

 Transition to the new framework is occurring in a phased approach over two and a half years.
 During this time, Ontarians will not notice any differences to their recycling schedule and will still be able to recycle the same materials as before.
 Residents with recycling questions can contact their community’s contractor.
 In Blind River, this is Green For Life (GFL) Environmental.
 Community-specific recycling information can be found at circularmaterials.ca/ON.

-Transition to extended producer responsibility will begin in Blind River on January 1, 2025, with the new framework fully in place on January 1, 2026.
+Transition to extended producer responsibility began in Blind River on January 1, 2025, with the new framework now fully in place as of January 1, 2026.
 Along with the Regulation, the government released a schedule that assigns each of the 376 Ontario communities a transition date.

-- In 2026, Ontario can expect a convenient, consistent, and effective recycling system in place that will improve recycling rates.
+• In 2026 and onward, Ontario can expect a convenient, consistent, and effective recycling system in place that will improve recycling rates.
 This includes a consistent list of recyclable materials across the province.

 EPR is a framework in which producers – the businesses that supply paper and packaging to residents – are responsible for managing the end-of-life management of these materials.
 EPR enables innovation, operational efficiencies, increased standard levels, and access to materials.
 It is recognized as one of the most effective mechanisms to improve recycling rates.
 This will result in the collection of new streams of recyclable materials in the Town of Blind River and eliminate the cost to the municipality to administer this program.